HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 #### Unit tests:

 - Unit tests will be run and must pass with every commit.
-We are using Travis-ci to automate this process.
+We are using Travis-CI and AppVeyor to automate this process.
 No merge will be considered or approved unless it passes unit tests cleanly.
-(Note: There are no automated Windows continuous integration builds.
-We would like to add this functionality.
-Any volunteers?)

 #### Release Timing